Fully probabilistic deep models for forward and inverse problems in parametric PDEs: Introduction

-More specifically, many modern engineering applications use expensive FEM solvers which in turn limits the amount of experimentation that is possible within a given time frame/computational budget.
-Being able to emulate both the forward and the inverse maps allows the practitioners to explore a variety of designs and experimental set ups efficiently.
-For example, given a specific modelling problem (\emph{e.g.} the thin-wall flexible shell problem) with known governing equations, a designer needs to find the best set of parameters (\emph{e.g.} material properties, geometry, boundary conditions) to produce an item with desired properties (\emph{e.g.} an item that does not buckle under a given load).
-An efficient forward solver allows to explore a large number of designs by varying the parameters; this generative process (of proposing design parameters and producing corresponding solutions) would be prohibitively expensive using standard FEM solvers as it require expensive Assemble and Solve operations.
-In addition, observational data may be available for existing designs (either from lab experiments or from simulations) and needs to be incorporated in the framework.
+More specifically, many modern engineering design scenarios require computationally expensive FEM solvers, limiting the amount of experimentation possible within a given time frame/computational budget.
+Being able to emulate both the forward and the inverse maps allows the practitioners to explore a variety of designs and experimental setups efficiently.
+For example, given a specific modeling problem (\emph{e.g.} the design of a thin-shell car body) with known governing equations, a designer needs to find the best set of parameters (\emph{e.g.} material properties, geometry, boundary conditions) to obtain a product with desired properties (\emph{e.g.} a structure that does not buckle under a given load).
+An efficient forward solver allows exploring numerous designs by varying the parameters; this generative process (of proposing design parameters and producing corresponding solutions) would be prohibitively expensive using standard FEM solvers as it requires expensive \textit{Assemble} and \textit{Solve} operations.
+In addition, observational data may be available for existing designs (either from experiments or high-fidelity simulations) and need to be incorporated into the framework.